RolfBly/stoxsnschulz/readme.md

     - a page with the shortlists
     - an about page.

+### under construction

+run.py and views.py have become redundant.

 ### License

 The following license applies to the entire Stox S.N.
 Schulz project